nadinegerber/monitoring_desk_time/README.md

 ## Configuration & Local Deployment

 ### 1. Customization

 - **Clone or download** the script file inside your chosen local workspace folder directory.

+You can easily adjust execution timing parameters and string targets by opening monitor.py in a raw text editor.

 - **Open `monitor.py`** with any raw text editor to easily customize variables (`EYE_BREAK_INTERVAL`, `CHAIR_BREAK_INTERVAL`, or specific text strings within `MOVEMENT_TASKS`).

+Modify EYE_BREAK_INTERVAL or CHAIR_BREAK_INTERVAL constants at the top of the file to change alert windows (measured in minutes).

+Update the strings inside the MOVEMENT_TASKS multi-dimensional array to feature your own personalized stretch routines.

 ### 2. Execution Runpath
 To boot up the monitoring engine workspace environment, open your terminal directory and execute: